CroitoriuAlexandru/Tmp-Wt-Basic/README.md

 ~~~

 ## Build / Run
-You can build and ru this via makefile
+You can build and run this via makefile

 ### Custom Theme
 The theme is implemented in "Theme" class and its set as the theme of the app